 The speed limit for driving on urban roads is 30 mph and 60mph for driving on single carriageway roads.
 Exceeding speed limits set on all roadways often results in serious implications, including a £100 fine and three penalty points on your driving license.
 Traffic authorities might also recommend a speed awareness course to help you become a safer driver.
 However, if you exceed speed limits by 20mph and above, you risk being disqualified from driving or pay a fine of £1,000.

 If you’re disqualified from driving because of speeding, simple driving tasks like dropping and picking your kids from school or driving to the grocery store become complicated.
 You’re also likely to miss job opportunities, especially those that require you to drive.

 Driving under the influence of alcohol is considered a criminal offence because it often causes casualties.

 To maintain road safety, traffic officials have enforced tough consequences of drunk driving, such as hefty fines of up to £5,000, driving ban, and jail term depending on the severity of the offence.
 Not to mention your employer might dismiss you from work because you have a criminal record for driving under the influence of alcohol.

-You might also have a hard time finding employment as a commercial truck driver or delivery services provider.
-Even when you’re allowed by law to drive again, it won’t be easy.
+You might also have a hard time finding employment as a commercial truck driver or delivery services provider, and if you do, you will likely pay higher premiums for truck insurance.
+Even when you’re legally allowed to drive again, it won’t be easy.
 Typically, insurance companies increase premium rates for individuals charged for DUI, meaning you’ll pay more for your car insurance policy.

 Additionally, you must request for an SR-22 insurance certificate.
 If you’re like many drivers, you’re probably wondering what is SR-22 insurance, and why do you need a certificate for it?